-Higher Attestation Commission of the Russian Federation (VAK RF) – a list of periodicals, approved by VAK RF (Higher Attestation Commission).
 Higher Attestation Commission of the Ministry of Education and Science of Russian Federation (abbreviated Cyrillic: ВАК, Latin: VAK) is a name of a national government agency in Russia that oversees awarding of advanced academic degrees and ranks, coordinates Dissertation Councils in Russian universities and research institutes, etc.

-Embase (Elsevier) – a database providing unparalleled coverage of the biomedical literature, with over 28 million records from over 8,400 currently published journals.
+Database providing unparalleled coverage of the biomedical literature, with over 28 million records from over 8,400 currently published journals.
 Data going back to 1947.

 A popular resource found in many academic settings worldwide, this resource was designed for the premier researcher, rich with the most valuable, comprehensive multidisciplinary content available.
 As a leading scholarly database, it provides access to acclaimed full-text journals, magazines, and other valuable resources.

-Google Scholar is a freely accessible web search engine that indexes the full text of scholarly literature across an array of publishing formats and disciplines.
+Is a freely accessible web search engine that indexes the full text of scholarly literature across an array of publishing formats and disciplines.
 The Google Scholar index includes most peer-reviewed online journals of Europe and America's largest scholarly publishers, plus scholarly books and other non-peer reviewed journals.

-Ulrich's periodicals directory is the standard library directory and database providing information about popular and academic magazines, scientific journals, newspapers and other serial publications.
+Periodicals directory is the standard library directory and database providing information about popular and academic magazines, scientific journals, newspapers and other serial publications.
 Earlier published by R.R.
 Bowker, Ulrich's moved to ProQuest subsidiary Serials Solutions.
 The online version includes over 300,000 active and current periodicals.

 WorldCat is the world largest union catalog that itemizes the collections of 72,000 libraries in 170 countries and territories which participate in the Online Computer Library Center (OCLC) global cooperative.

-J-Gate - is an electronic gateway to global e-journal literature.
+Is an electronic gateway to global e-journal literature.
 Launched in 2001 by Informatics India Limited, J-Gate provides seamless access to millions of journal articles available online offered by 12,356 Publishers.
 It presently has a massive database of journal literature, indexed from 41,125 e-journals with links to full text at publisher sites.

-Cabell’s was founded in 1978 to help professors, graduate students and researchers publish their manuscripts in academic journals.
+Was founded in 1978 to help professors, graduate students and researchers publish their manuscripts in academic journals.
 Today it is the ultimate source of scholarly publishing information for the global academic community.

-Research Bible is open access with high standard indexing database for researchers and publishers.
+Is open access with high standard indexing database for researchers and publishers.